 Happy to indulge your shopping habit a little?
 You can get advice from a local fashion expert and shop in Tokyo with your own personal stylist.
-You can even take a shopping tour in Tokyo visiting a famous shopping street to understand Japanese consumers!
+You can even take a private limousine shopping tour in Tokyo visiting a famous shopping street to understand Japanese consumers!

 How Much Does A Day In Tokyo Cost?